 I have an SBIG ST-7XME, a camera with a CCD detector similar to my old Pictor 416XTE, but with a completely different electronic interface.
 This camera uses a USB 2.0 interface that is both more reliable and provides significantly faster downloads.
 I use MaxIm DL/CCD to control the camera.

 Currently I use an f/6.3 focal reducer and a spacer to get a focal length reduction to about 55% (1630 - 1635 mm), with a resulting image scale of 1.14 arcsec per pixel and a field of view of 15' x 10'.
 The effective reduction depends on the both the distance of the reducer from the secondary mirror and the distance of the reducer to the CCD chip itself.
 Changes in ambient temperature change the effective focal length.

 The following equipment is mounted on the telescope, in order from the telescope tailpiece:

 a) The f/6.3 focal reducer.
-The focal reducer is mounted inside the TCF-S focusing sleeve
+The focal reducer is mounted inside the TCF-S focusing sleeve in an Agos adapter.

 b) Optec TCF-S focuser (with digital readout), using FocusMax to automatically focus.